-Since the information, policies and benefits described here are subject to change, I acknowledge that revisions to the manual may occur.
-All such changes will normally be communicated through official notices.
-I understand that EPL may change, modify, suspend, interpret or cancel, in whole or part, any of the policies.
-Such revised information may supersede, modify or eliminate existing policies.
+Since the information, policies, and benefits described herein are necessarily subject to change, I acknowledge that revisions to the Handbook may occur.
+All such changes will normally be communicated through official notices, and I understand that revised information may supersede, modify, or eliminate existing policies.